Legislative Relationship Between Centre and State

 Option c – 245–255

-Which of the following Articles empowers Parliament to make any law for the whole or any part of the territory for implementing treaties and international agreements and conventions?
+Which Article empowers Parliament to make laws for the entire or any part of the country to implement treaties, international agreements, and conventions?

 (a) Article 256